Skip to main navigation

 Some doctors recommend that:

-• You use a quick-relief medicine (called a short-acting beta-2 agonist) about 10 to 30 minutes before you exercise.
+- You use a quick-relief medicine about 10 to 30 minutes before you exercise.
 The effect of this medicine lasts several hours.
-Examples include:

-• You take your long-term controller medicine every day, if needed.
+- You take your long-term controller medicine every day, if needed.
 This can help reduce airway inflammation.
-And this can help reduce the overreaction of the airways that carry air to the lungs (bronchial tubes).

 Here are some other steps you can take to reduce symptoms when you're active:

-• Wear a mask or scarf wrapped around your nose and mouth if you exercise in cold weather.
+- Wear a loose-fitting mask or scarf wrapped around your nose and mouth if you exercise in cold weather.
 This may help warm and moisten the air you breathe in.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.